 Hemp should be among the first to get a license to grow CBD hemp, and now more farmers are riding this wave in the Zhejiang Province, Qingdao, Heilongjiang, and Jilin provinces.
 These changes forced the growth of the companies’ stocks and China had to limit trading.

-Even though there’s still not enough research of CBD, the FDA (the United States) approved it for treating two of the most severe epilepsy forms.
+Even though there’s still not enough research of CBD, the FDA (the United States) approved it for treating the disease.
 Scientists are conducting more studies to find out more use cases.

 In China, CBD is approved for topical use, but not for adding to food and beverages.
 It also is not allowed for medical use.
 So most of the cannabis is produced for export.
 Experts believe China will approve the element for internal use too.
 Some companies look quite ambitious.
 For example, Hanma got an extraction plan in the US and is going to acquire another one in Canada.